zachgrayio/swift-tensorflow-starter/README.md

 Some example commands:

+* `./sts run app --live` - automatically rebuild and run the application on code change; packages are updated automatically as well!
 * `./sts build --release`,  `./sts build -r`,   `./sts build -p`,   `./sts build --prod` - build the image with a release executable
 * `./sts run repl --build --name myrepl -v` - run a REPL in a container named myrepl, mounting the current directory as a volume, building the project first
 * `./sts run test`,  `./sts run tests --name testcontainer` - run unit tests